rhunsulrana/RepData_PeerAssessment1/PA1_template.md

 imputed.sum.density$y <- imputed.sum.density$y * imputed.multiplier[1]
 ```

-Now let's see what they look like side-by-side:
+Now let's see what our two histograms look like side-by-side:

 ```r
 #plot these next to each other.